samebrave/MyFabunotesApp/README.md

 - **AI Integration**: AI features powered by the Groq API.
 - **MVVM Architecture**: A clean and maintainable code structure.
 - **Backup**: Backup your notes easily with local backup.
+- **Multilingual**: Multilingual so you can use it in different languages.

 ## Installation